L Tower: Sony Plaza and public art

-Honor
+Award

-In 2017, the L Tower was awarded an Emporis Skyscraper Award in the number 8 spot in the category of best new skyscraper.
+In 2017, the L Tower was awarded an Emporis Skyscraper Award in the number 8 spot, in the category of best new skyscraper.

-Controversy
+Controversies

 In June 2015, Ontario's Ministry of Labour began investigating the L Tower's work site due to complaints about its partially assembled crane.
 A stop-work order was issued, and engineering reports were ordered to confirm the crane was structurally sound before continuing work; due at the end of July, these reports were not provided.
 The crane's operator resigned after he felt his concerns that the crane could collapse were being ignored by the construction manager, and the business manager of IUOE Local 793 stated: "We don’t believe we should be rolling the dice on a custom-made lifting device over the heads of the good people of Toronto."

 In February 2018, former members of a number of condominium boards—including L Tower—were accused of misusing funds, resulting in litigation.
 Two members of the L Tower's condominium board resigned as a result.

+In July 2021, the crane atop the condo tower collapsed.
+The crane, a building maintenance unit, with its purpose for window cleaning toppled when its 20,000 lb. counterweight fell.
+The windows of the L Tower have not been washed ever since, as reported by its residents.
+Reports said the crash had left significant damage to the Meridian Hall Arts Centre adjacent to the condominium, which was later found to be incorrect.